JetBrains/rider-efcore/docs/ROADMAP.md

 ### 1.1.0
 - DB-first scaffolding with all available customization options
-- (?)
-Pop-up with quick access to actions related to last used project pair
 - Add ability to specify folder for migrations on "Add migration"

-- (?)
-Support .NET Core 3.1 and .NET Standard 2.1 projects
+## Suggestions

-> Items marked with `?` sign are not submitted completely and need to be discussed/revisited
+> Suggestions are not submitted completely and need to be discussed/revisited

+- Add "Remove All Migrations" action
+- Add "Squash Migrations", something similar to git squash for commits on merge
+- Support .NET Core 3.1 and .NET Standard 2.1 projects
+- Pop-up with quick access to actions related to last used project pair